Leontin Grozavu

-Leontin "Leo" Florian Grozavu (born 19 August 1967), is a Romanian football manager and former professional player who played as a defender, currently in charge of Liga I club Botoșani.
+Leo Florian Grozavu (born 19 August 1967), is a Romanian football manager at Liga II club Chindia Târgoviște and former professional player who played as a defender.

-Club career
+Playing career

 Grozavu played professionally football with FC Baia Mare, Dinamo Bucharest, Ceahlăul Piatra-Neamţ, and abroad for 1.
 FC Saarbrücken in Germany between 2000 and 2002.

-International career

 He made two appearances for the Romania national team during 1994.